census-instrumentation/opencensus-go/README.md

 OpenCensus Go is a Go implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
-Currently it consists of three major components: tags, stats, and tracing.
+Currently it consists of three major components: tags, stats, tracing, and logging.

 ## Installation